 Once a department or division has read and agrees to a contract, a Contract Signature Request must be filled out and sent to the Purchase Department.
 The Purchasing Department will review the contract and may have questions for the Contractor or LCC department/division before the Purchasing Director signs.

-Only individuals employed by the College in the following positions may sign a contract on behalf of the College: President, Executive Vice President, Chief Financial Officer, and Purchasing Director.
+Only individuals employed by the College in the following positions may sign a contract on behalf of the College: President, Senior Vice President, Chief Financial Officer, and Purchasing Director.

 A Purchasing Contract Signature Request Form must be completed when a contract signature is needed to complete the purchase of goods and services.
-Financial Services Form FSDFR015 must be completed when a contract signature is needed to solidify partnerships, lease agreements, and purchases of real property.
+This form can be completed through the Forms section above.

 Maintenance and Repair